AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 - **Synonyms**: Alternative names business users might say for the same concept
 - **Business descriptions**: Documentation that explains what each metric measures and how it's calculated

-When text-to-SQL is routed through a semantic layer, the AI doesn't generate SQL against raw schema—it generates SQL against a governed vocabulary of pre-defined metrics and dimensions.
+When text-to-SQL is routed through a semantic layer, the AI doesn't generate SQL against raw schema, it generates SQL against a governed vocabulary of pre-defined metrics and dimensions.
 The generated SQL is guaranteed to use the correct table joins, the correct filters, and the correct aggregation logic because those definitions exist in the semantic model, not in the AI's general knowledge.

 ![Semantic layer text-to-SQL routing architecture showing user question flowing through semantic router to either semantic model for trusted deterministic SQL or falling back to raw LLM text-to-SQL with human review](./images/semantic-layers-text-to-sql/semantic-layer-text-sql-routing.png)

 The routing architecture works like this: a user submits a natural language question.
 A semantic router classifies the intent and determines whether the question can be answered using a defined metric or dimension from the semantic model.
 If yes, the question is routed to the semantic layer, which generates deterministic SQL using the metric definition.
-If no—the question is outside the semantic model's coverage—the system either falls back to raw text-to-SQL with human review gates, or returns a message asking the user to rephrase.
+If no, the question is outside the semantic model's coverage, the system either falls back to raw text-to-SQL with human review gates, or returns a message asking the user to rephrase.

 This routing discipline is what makes the accuracy improvement so dramatic.
-Questions within the semantic model's coverage are answered deterministically—the SQL is generated from governed metric definitions, not LLM inference.
+Questions within the semantic model's coverage are answered deterministically, the SQL is generated from governed metric definitions, not LLM inference.
 Questions outside coverage either have a human review checkpoint or are declined gracefully.
 The system never silently generates plausible-but-wrong SQL from raw schema and serves it as a trusted answer.

 ---